linode/docs/docs/platform/billing-and-support/tax-information/index.md

 ## Value Added Tax in the European Union

-The European Union and its member states (EU) impose a value added tax (VAT) on the sale of certain electronically supplied goods and services within the European Economic Area.
 Linode customers who are subject to EU VAT can [review these charges](#review-your-charges) on their monthly invoices by navigating to the **Account** page in the [Linode Cloud Manager](https://cloud.linode.com).

 Customers that wish to provide Linode with a valid VAT identification number (VAT ID) may do so by [updating their contact information](#adding-an-eu-vat-id-to-your-linode-account).
 Such customers will not be charged with EU VAT in subsequent invoices once their VAT ID is verified.
 You can also specify a VAT ID in our account signup form when you first create your Linode account.

-VAT rates in the EU range from 5% to 27%.
-More information about your EU VAT rate can be found [here](https://ec.europa.eu/taxation_customs/business/vat_en).

 {{< note >}}
+Information about your EU VAT rate can be found [here](https://ec.europa.eu/taxation_customs/business/vat_en).
 Please note, Linode’s [pricing plans](/docs/platform/billing-and-support/billing-and-payments/#linode-cloud-hosting-and-backups) do **NOT** include EU VAT charges.
 {{</ note >}}

 ## Adding an EU VAT ID to your Linode Account